The City marked the start of construction on the new downtown pool at a

 Construction has started on the new pool!

-Watch as the new downtown pool takes shape in the lot previously occupied by the Days Inn Hotel.
+Track the new pool's construction in the lot previously occupied by the Days Inn Hotel in real-time.
+Watch it on our livestream.

 1100 Patricia Boulevard